angular-buch/website-articles/blog/2025-10-signal-forms-part2/README.md

 This is where `applyEach()` comes into play:
 It sets the validation rules for each item of the `email` array.

-This function takes a field array as first argument and as a second again a schema which is applied to all children.
+This function takes a field array as first argument.
+The second argument is a validation schema which is applied to all children.
-The schema is a simple function with the field path passed to it as an argument.
-We can directly use this path and pass it into our `email()` validation function.
+The schema callback provides access to the current item path.
+We can directly use this path and pass it into our `email()` validation function to validate each and every field in the array.
-We can also pass a `message` like we did for the build-in error functions before.

 ```ts
 import { /* ... */, applyEach, email } from '@angular/forms/signals';